 Loading...

 Typically this has been seen when a migration activity from one set of disks to another set of disks has occurred.
 However there are other causes.
-PowerPath for Windows displays harddisk?? in the PowerPath GUI or in powermt display dev=all.
+PowerPath for Windows displays "harddisk??" in the PowerPath GUI or in powermt display "dev=all."
 The device is visible at the HBA level and also at the MPIO level.

 It would appear that the Windows LDM is somehow compromised.

-Make sure that the file powermt.custom or powermt.custom.xml is removed (deleted) from the c:\program files\EMC\powercommon or c:\program files\EMC\PowerPath folders (depending on version of PowerPath) before carrying out any of the below options.
-Option 1 - any of these steps may provide a resolution however if these do not then Option 2 or Option 3 will need to be carried out.
-1) Remove powermt.custom.xml file and Reboot.
-2) Scan for hardware changes in device manager.
-3) powermt check reconfig Option 2 1) Remove the suspect device(s) from visibility from the host.
-2) Open a command prompt (right click and Run as Administrator).: Then run the following 2 commands in the command prompt: Set devmgr_show_nonpresent_devices=1 Start devmgmt.msc This will open the device manager.
-3) Select Menu item "View" "Show Hidden devices".
-4) Expand the disk section of the tree.
-5) Right click and uninstall all of the greyed out disk devices (including all PowerPath devices).
-6) When complete reboot.
-7) Make the device(s) visible to the host again.
-8) Scan for hardware changes in device manager.
-Option 3 1) Remove all external devices from visibility from the host.
-Note: If the host is Boot from SAN then the boot device will by necessity need to be kept visible to the host down the primary boot path.
-2) Uninstall PowerPath and reboot.
-3) Open a command prompt (right click and Run as Administrator): Then run the following 2 commands in the command prompt: Set devmgr_show_nonpresent_devices=1 Start devmgmt.msc This will open the device manager 4) Select Menu item "View" "Show Hidden devices" 5) Expand the disk section of the tree.
-6) Right click and uninstall all of the greyed out disk devices (including all PowerPath devices).
-7) When complete reboot.
-8) Make the devices visible to the host again.
-9) Install PowerPath and reboot.
+Ensure that the file powermt.custom or powermt.custom.xml is removed (deleted) from the "c:\program files\EMC\powercommon" or "c:\program files\EMC\PowerPath" folders (depending on version of PowerPath) before carrying out any of the below options.
+Option 1 - any of these steps may provide a resolution however if these do not then Option 2 or Option 3 must be carried out.
+Remove powermt.custom.xml file and Reboot.
+Scan for hardware changes in the device manager. powermt check reconfig Option 2 Remove one or more suspect devices from visibility from the host.
+Open a command prompt (right click and Run as Administrator).: Then run the following two commands in the command prompt: Set devmgr_show_nonpresent_devices=1 Start devmgmt.msc This opens the device manager.
+Select Menu item "View" "Show Hidden devices."
+Expand the disk section of the tree.
+Right click and uninstall all the grayed out disk devices (including all PowerPath devices).
+When complete reboot Make one or more devices visible to the host again.
+Scan for hardware changes in the device manager.
+Option 3 Remove all external devices from visibility from the host.
+Note: If the host is Boot from SAN, then the boot device by necessity must be kept visible to the host down the primary boot path.
+Uninstall PowerPath and reboot.
+Open a command prompt (right click and Run as Administrator): Then run the following two commands in the command prompt: Set devmgr_show_nonpresent_devices=1 Start devmgmt.msc This opens the device manager Select Menu item "View" "Show Hidden devices" Expand the disk section of the tree.
+Right click and uninstall all the grayed out disk devices (including all PowerPath devices).
+When complete reboot Make the devices visible to the host again.
+Install PowerPath and reboot.

 Click on a version to see all relevant bugs